Slovenia in the Eurovision Song Contest 2013: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2013, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2013, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Slovenia was placed into the first semi-final, to be held on 14 May 2013, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2013 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Slovenia was set to perform in position 3, following the entry from Estonia and before the entry from Croatia.

-In Slovenia, the semi-finals were televised on RTV SLO2 and the final was televised on RTV SLO1 with commentary by Andrej Hofer.
+In Slovenia, the semi-finals were televised on TV SLO 2 and the final was televised on TV SLO 1.
+All shows featured commentary by Andrej Hofer.
 The Slovenian spokesperson, who announced the Slovenian votes during the final, was Andrea F.

 Semi-final

 Hannah took in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 13 and 14 May.
-This included the jury final on 13 May where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury final on 13 May where the professional juries of each country watched and voted on the competing entries.

 The Slovenian performance featured Hannah performing choreographed movements, which included a run over the catwalk, in a black leather costume together with three dancers who also wore black outfits.
 The stage colours were predominantly white and blue.
-Hannah was joined by two on-stage backing vocalists: Linda Andrews and Susanne Ørum.
 The three dancers that joined Hannah on stage were Anže Škrube, Primož Pavlič and Matic Zadravec from the Maestro Dance Studio.
+Hannah was also joined by two backing vocalists on stage: Linda Andrews and Susanne Ørum.

 Despite high hopes from Slovenians, at the end of the show Slovenia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Slovenia placed sixteenth (last) in the semi-final, receiving a total of 8 points.